-Be Confident, and Start the Conversation with your Doctor.
+Be Confident.
+Start the Conversation with your Doctor.

-2. If you are having pain, bloating, blood in stool, chronic constipation, irregular bowel habits.
+2. If you are having pain, bloating, blood in stool, chronic constipation, irregular bowel habits at ANY AGE.

 Second, ASK your doctor about:

 2. Scheduling a colonoscopy.

 3. Proper prepping procedure.
 No fear, scroll down and read below.